ilonawillemse/railNL/README.md

 ### Assignment 1:
 ```
-make trainconnections of North and South Holland, max of 7 trajects within a timeframe of 2 hours.
+Make trainconnections of North and South Holland, max of 7 trajects within a timeframe of 2 hours.
 All rails must be used.

 train,stations
 train_1,"[Schiphol Airport, Amsterdam Zuid, Amsterdam Amstel, Amsterdam Centraal, Amsterdam Sloterdijk, Haarlem, Beverwijk, Zaandam, Castricum, Alkmaar, Hoorn]"